Death of nonbinary teen Nex Benedict after school fight is ruled a suicide, medical examiner says

 “And so I went up there and I poured water on them, and then all three of them came at me,” Benedict tells the officer from a hospital bed.

-Paramedics responding to the family’s house performed CPR and rushed Nex Benedict to the hospital, where they later died.
+Paramedics responded to the family’s house and performed CPR on the teen before rushing them to the hospital, where they later died.

 “Bullying and harassment have a significant impact on students and, tragically, many of these youths believe that suicide is the only option for peace,” said Brandon Dilawari, a case manager at Rainbow Youth Project USA, an Indiana-based group that aims to improve the safety and wellness of LGBTQ+ young people.
 “This is not an isolated incident by any means."